ghrcdaac/GHRC-Discover-Granules/README.md

 Note: The actual output uses single quotes but double quotes were used here to avoid syntax error highlighting.

 # Batching
 As of v2.0.0 this module now supportes batching to the QueueGranules step.
 In order to take advantage of this the discover granules workflow must be modified to include a post-QueueGranules step to check whether there are more granules to queue from the discover process.
+It is important to note that batching cannot be used when using a deployment that relies on the cumulus database.
 The following is an example definition of the choice step.

 IsDone Definition:
 ```json